lskatz/lyve-SET/README.md

     set_test.pl listeria_monocytogenes --numcpus 8 --fast

+See: [examples.md](docs/EXAMPLES.md) for more details.
+Also see: [testdata.md](docs/TESTDATA.md) for more details on making your own test data set.

 Usage
 -----
 To see the help for any script, run it without options or with `--help`.
 For example, `set_test.pl -h`.
 The following is the help for the main script, `launch_set.pl`: